 But I Don't Want to Move....
 (Part 1)

-(Eating An Elephant One Bite At A Time - Part 1)
+(Eating An Elephant One Bite at a Time - Part 1)

-Seniors of all ages are faced with a unique set of issues to consider when selling their home: What are the tax ramifications of a particular type of move?
+Seniors are faced with a unique set of issues to consider when selling a long held family home: What are the tax ramifications of a particular type of move?
 How do you protect the sale proceeds from Medicaid?
-How do you ensure the proceeds from the sale of the home are distributed effectively and swiftly to beneficiaries?
+How do you ensure the proceeds are distributed effectively and swiftly to beneficiaries?
 Eating an Elephant One Bite at a Time will help you identify which professionals to consult for answers to these questions, as well as the following: Where do I start?
 How do I pick a good Realtor?
 What’s my home really worth?
 What kind of paperwork should I expect?
 How do I get my house ready to sell?